Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 In the [previous lesson](biochemistry), we explored the signal transduction pathway by which *E. coli* can change its tumbling frequency in response to a change in the concentration of an attractant.
 But the reality of cellular environments is that the concentration of an attractant can vary across several orders of magnitude.
 The cell therefore needs to detect not *absolute* concentrations of an attractant but rather *relative* changes.

-*E. coli* detects relative changes in its concentration via **adaptation** to the signal concentration.
+*E. coli* detects relative changes in its concentration via **adaptation** to these changes.
 If the concentration of attractant remains constant for a period of time, then regardless of the absolute value of the concentration, the cell returns to the same background tumbling frequency.
-In other words, *E. coli* demonstrates *robustness* to the background concentration of attractant in maintaining its default tumbling behavior.
+In other words, *E. coli* demonstrates *robustness* to the attractant concentration in maintaining its default tumbling behavior.

 However, our current model is not able to address this adaptation.
-If the ligand concentration increases, then phosphorylated CheY plummets.
-But if the ligand concentration remains elevated, then the bacterium should eventually resume its exploration.
-In our model, CheY would remain at a low steady state, and tumbling frequency would be low.
+If the ligand concentration increases in the model, then phosphorylated CheY will plummet and remain at a low steady state.

 In this lesson, we will investigate the biochemical mechanism that *E. coli* uses to achieve such a robust response to environments with different background concentrations.
-We will then further expand the model we built in the previous lesson to see if this model can replicate the bacterium's adaptive response.
+We will then expand the model we built in the previous lesson to replicate the bacterium's adaptive response.

 ## Bacteria remember past concentrations using methylation